 In order for your pet to get the nutrients they need—and deserve—to live a healthy life, it’s of the utmost importance that you feed them the correct amount of food.
-Nevertheless, it can be difficult to decipher exactly how much food your pet needs.
+Nevertheless, while it might be simple to decipher the exact amount of belly rubs your dogs needs—obviously the limit does not exist—determining the exact amount of food your pet needs can be harder.
 That’s why we’re here with a handy guide to help make it easier.

 Today, we’re talking about all things feeding-related.
 You might be surprised to hear how much you should be feeding your pet!